tobigrosskopf/pyapi/readme.md

 # PyAPI

 ## Description
-PyAPI is a Python-based API application that allows users to interact with various APIs and perform different operations.
+PyAPI is a Python FastAPI-based application that allows execution of python code from a string input.
+Enables code interpreter environments for LLM's.

 ## Pre-requisits
 You need to have [docker](https://www.docker.com/) or a similar conatiner engine installed